merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 ### Running snakemake workflows

 We generally first run the [contigs workflow](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow) on these files.
-You can get a default config file for the contigs workflow as desribed in the anvi'o snakemake tutorial and take a look at all the parameters available to you.
+You can get a default config file for the contigs workflow as desribed in the anvi'o snakemake workflow tutorial and take a look at all the parameters available to you.
 But the easiest thing to use would be this config file `CONTIGS-CONFIG.json`:

 ```json
 {